NETWAYS/fundamentals4puppet-training/sections/resources/04_ordering_relationship.md

 * Objective:
  * Add an exec resource to change restart behaviour
 * Steps:
- * Add a exec resource to restart apache
+ * Add an exec resource to restart apache
  * Change the service resource to reload instead of restart
  * Change the file resource to notify the exec instead of the service
  * Apply the manifest